krenalis/krenalis/apis/README.txt

-GET     /api/connectors/{id}                                     Get a connector POST    /api/connectors/{id}/ui                                  Get the user interface of a connector POST    /api/connectors/{id}/ui-event                            Execute the user interface event of a connector PUT     /api/event-listeners/                                    Add a new event listener DELETE  /api/event-listeners/{id}                                Remove an event listener GET     /api/event-listeners/{id}/events                         Returns the processed events
+GET     /api/connectors/{id}                                     Get a connector POST    /api/connectors/{id}/ui                                  Get the user interface of a connector POST    /api/connectors/{id}/ui-event                            Execute the user interface event of a connector GET     /api/connectors/{id}/auth-code-url                       Return the URL that directs to the consent page of an OAuth 2.0 provider.
+PUT     /api/event-listeners/                                    Add a new event listener DELETE  /api/event-listeners/{id}                                Remove an event listener GET     /api/event-listeners/{id}/events                         Returns the processed events